 In order to identify and reconstruct the particles produced in each collision, CMS uses a holistic reconstruction technique to correlate the elements from each subdetector (tracks and clusters) and construct a global picture of each event.
-This approach is referred to as particle flow (PF) reconstruction [31].
+This approach is referred to as particle flow (PF) reconstruction [6].
 Since a particle generally interacts with multiple subdetectors, there are expected to be several PF elements associated with a given particle.
 The first step in the PF reconstruction is to link together the PF elements from the different subdetectors into sets of elements referred to as PF blocks.

-In each block, the identification and reconstruction of the particles is performed in a specific order; as each particle is identified, the associated elements are removed from the block.
+In each block, the identification and reconstruction of the particles is performed in a specific order, and as each particle is identified, the associated elements are removed from the block.
 First, muons are identified based on tracks in the muon chambers, tracks in the inner tracker, and lack of energy deposits in the calorimeters.
 Next, electrons and isolated photons are reconstructed from energy clusters in the ECAL, lack of significant energy clusters in the HCAL, and tracks (or lack thereof) in the inner tracker.
 Finally, charged hadrons, neutral hadrons, and non-isolated photons are identified through several iterative steps using information from the inner tracker and both calorimeters.
-Despite this thorough reconstruction algorithm, there may still be cases in which particles are misreconstructed, so a post-processing step is performed to mitigate these potential issues.
-A schematic representation of PF reconstruction is shown in Figure [5.1] with example signatures displayed for each particle type (muon, electron, charged hadron, neutral hadron, and photon).
+A schematic representation of PF reconstruction is shown in Figure 5.1 with example signatures displayed for each particle type (muon, electron, charged hadron, neutral hadron, and photon).

 Figure 5.1.
 Schematic representation of the reconstruction of particles within CMS.
 An example signature for a muon, electron, charged hadron, neutral hadron, and a photon are shown.
-The PF algorithm uses the elements from each subdetector (tracks and clusters) to reconstruct and identify the particles, as described in Ref.
-31 (from which this figure is taken) and summarized in Section 5.1
+The PF algorithm is described in detail in Ref.
+[6] (from which this figure is taken) and summarized in Section [5.1].